jbt95/bang-kv/README.md

 - `NAMESPACE_ID`: The ID of the KV namespace you wish to purge.
 - `CLOUDFLARE_API_TOKEN`: A Cloudflare API token with permissions to access KV storage.

-You can set these variables in your terminal session or include them in a `.env` file if you are using a package like `dotenv`.

 ## Installation
 ```
 pnpm i